 - Definition: Technique refers to the systematic or skillful application of methods, tools, or processes in the creation of a work of art or any other creative endeavor.

-- Focus: It emphasizes the proficiency, precision, and mastery of specific skills, methods, or technical aspects required within a particular discipline.
+- Focus: It emphasizes the proficiency, precision, and mastery of specific skills, methods, or technical aspects required within a particular discipline, including physical theatre techniques and movement in drama.

 - Role: Technique serves as the foundation for creating art and allows artists to execute their ideas effectively.
-It involves knowledge of materials, tools, and methods used in the creative process.
+It involves knowledge of materials, tools, and methods used in the creative process, including various elements of acting practice such as the Alexander Technique and the Suzuki method.

 - Artistry:

 - Definition: Artistry involves the creative and imaginative aspects of the artistic process.
-It encompasses the expression, originality, and unique interpretation that an artist brings to their work.
+It encompasses the expression, originality, and unique interpretation that an actor brings to their work.

 - Focus: Artistry is centered around the personal touch, creativity, and the ability to convey emotions, ideas, or concepts through the chosen medium.
-It is about the artist’s unique voice and perspective.
+It is about the actor’s unique voice and perspective, often expressed through viewpoints and expressiveness.

-- Role: While technique provides the necessary skills to execute a work, artistry distinguishes one artist from another.
-It adds a personal and subjective dimension to the creation, making it an expression of the artist’s vision and creativity.
+- Role: While technique provides the necessary skills to execute a work, artistry distinguishes one actor from another.
+It adds a personal and subjective dimension to the creation, making it an expression of the actor’s vision and creativity.

 Combining Technique and Artistry